-If your child is unable to attend school, please inform APIS Reception by telephone: 053-365303, 365305 by 8.30am.
-You may also email our admissions officer at admissions@apis.ac.th.
+If your child is unable to attend school, please inform APIS Reception by emailing the specific reasons for the absence to our admissions officer at admissions@apis.ac.th.

-The MC Principal will only excuse absences due to family emergencies, religious observations, medical procedures that cannot be scheduled before or after school, military service commitments, inclement weather emergencies, natural disasters or other reasonable circumstances.
+Absences may be excused due to family emergencies, religious observations, medical procedures that cannot be scheduled before or after school, military service commitments, inclement weather emergencies, natural disasters or other reasonable circumstances.